Joint Degree between GSU and Another Institution

 - Proposals require the approval of the dean of the GSU college that would be responsible for the administration of the new program, as well as of the appropriate official from the partner institution.
 The college may elect to require that proposals first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
 Approval by at this stage, including any formal votes, should be noted as specified in the program proposal.

 - The dean should send approved proposals to the Vice Provost and to the chair of the University Senate Committee on Academic Programs.
-The vice provost will review for compliance with Georgia Board of Regents (BOR) policies and will ask the Associate Provost for Institutional Effectiveness to do the same for Southern Association of Colleges and Schools (SACS) requirements.
+The vice provost will review for compliance with Georgia Board of Regents (BOR) policies and will ask the Associate Provost for Institutional Effectiveness to do the same for Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requirements.
 Depending on the nature of the proposed program, the vice provost may ask others to review the proposal as well.
 If the proposal is found to be in good order, the vice provost will send to the chair of CAP.
 For example, if the program involves collaboration with an international partner institution, the Associate Provost for International Initiatives will also be asked to review the proposal.

 - If the proposal is found to be in good order, the Vice Provost will notify the chair of CAP that it is ready for committee consideration.
 If problems are found with the proposal, the Vice Provost will contact the college dean to resolve the issues before initiating University Senate deliberations.